Flood Fill Algorithm

 • (x, y - 1): (x + offsets[3], y + offset[4])

-• At the start of each iteration, we remove the front element of the queue and replace its color with the newColor.
+• At the start of each iteration, we remove the front element of the queue and replace its colour with the newColor.

 • If the pixel in that direction has the originalColor and is within the bounds of the image, we add it to the queue for processing in future iterations.

-5. When the queue is empty, all reachable pixels with the original color have been visited and we return the modified image.
+Step 5: When the queue is empty, we have visited all reachable pixels with the original colour and we return the modified image.

 vector<vector<int>> floodFill(vector<vector<int>>& image, int x, int y, int newColor)